Consumer Reports has no financial relationship with advertisers on this site.

 The vaccine for hepatitis B is more than 90 percent effective.
 It's usually given in three doses spread across six months, but ask your doctor for an accelerated schedule if your travel plans require it.

 The vaccine for typhoid fever is available as a pill and an injectable.
 The pill contains live but weakened bacteria and is given in four doses: One capsule is taken every other day for a week.
 The injectable contains killed bacteria and is given in one dose.
-Both are usually administered about two weeks before traveling.
+Get the injectable at least two weeks before traveling and complete the oral vaccine at least 10 days before.

 The CDC concedes that the typhoid vaccine in any form is only about 50 to 80 percent effective.
 You should still get it before traveling to an endemic region.
 But you should also take basic precautions with the food you eat while traveling, sticking to bottled water in places where the tap water is questionable, for example.